- GDP (PPP):

 - FDI Inflow:

-Russia’s economic freedom score is 58.2, making its economy the 107th freest in the 2018 Index.
-Its overall score has increased by 1.1 points, with higher scores for the trade freedom and tax burden indicators outpacing declines in fiscal health and government integrity.
+Russia’s economic freedom score is 58.9, making its economy the 98th freest in the 2019 Index.
+Its overall score has increased by 0.7 point, with higher scores for monetary freedom and property rights outpacing declines in judicial effectiveness and trade freedom.
 Russia is ranked 41st among 44 countries in the Europe region, and its overall score is below the regional and world averages.

-Russia’s transition from a centrally planned economy to a more market-based system has stalled, and the country remains predominantly statist.
-Further economic reforms have been subordinated to the imperatives of political stability and government longevity.
+The government’s standoff with the West has strengthened statist, nationalist, and protectionist trends, delaying Russia’s transition from a centrally planned economy to a more market-based system.
+Reforms have been subordinated to the imperatives of political stability and government longevity.
 The private sector has been marginalized by structural and institutional constraints caused by ever-growing government encroachment into the marketplace.
 Large state-owned institutions and an inefficient public sector dominate the economy.
 The judiciary is vulnerable to corruption, and weak protection of property rights undermines prospects for optimal long-term economic development.

-Arbitrary expropriations for political reasons highlight the precarious nature of property rights in Russia.
-The rule of law is not maintained uniformly across the country, and the judiciary is vulnerable to political pressure and inconsistent in applying the law.
-Corruption is pervasive throughout Russia, and a growing lack of accountability enables bureaucrats to act with impunity.
+Russia’s weak property rights impede economic progress and deter foreign investment.
+The rule of law is not maintained consistently across the country, and the judiciary faces heavy political pressure from the executive.
+Corruption is pervasive in the highly centralized and authoritarian government and in Russia’s cronyist business world.
+The media are heavily restricted, and a lack of accountability enables bureaucrats to act with impunity.

 The personal income tax rate is a flat 13 percent, and the top corporate tax rate is 20 percent.
-The overall tax burden equals 29.2 percent of total domestic income.
-Over the past three years, government spending has amounted to 35.3 percent of total output (GDP), and budget deficits have averaged 2.7 percent of GDP.
-Public debt is equivalent to 17.0 percent of GDP.
+The overall tax burden equals 22.2 percent of total domestic income.
+Over the past three years, government spending has amounted to 35.4 percent of the country’s output (GDP), and budget deficits have averaged 2.8 percent of GDP.
+Public debt is equivalent to 17.4 percent of GDP.